Margaret Bondfield: Union official

 1904 saw the passage of the Shop Hours Act, which made some provision for limiting shop opening hours.
 In 1907, the first steps were taken to end the Victorian "living-in" practice, which at the time still affected two-thirds of Britain's 750,000 shopworkers.
 Initially, living-out privileges were only given to male employees; Bondfield campaigned for equivalent rights for women shop workers, arguing that if they were to become "useful, healthy ... wives and mothers", they needed to live "rational lives".
 As part of her campaign, Bondfield advised the playwright Cicely Hamilton, whose shop-based drama Diana of Dobsons appeared that year.
 Bondfield described the opening scene, set in a dreary, comfortless women's dormitory over a shop, as very like the real thing.

-From 1904 onward, Bondfield was increasingly occupied with the issue of women's suffrage.
+From 1904 onwards, Bondfield was increasingly occupied with the issue of women's suffrage.
 In that year she travelled with Dora Montefiore of the Women's Social and Political Union (WSPU) to the International Congress of Women in Berlin, but she was not in sympathy with the main WSPU policy, which was to secure the vote for women on the same highly restricted basis that it was then given to men.
 This involved a property qualification, and thus largely excluded the working class.
 Bondfield saw no benefit in this policy to the women that she represented, and aligned herself with the Adult Suffrage Society (ASS), which campaigned for universal adult suffrage, men and women alike, regardless of property.
 In 1906, she became chairman of the society and supported the Franchise and Removal of Women's Disabilities bill, introduced to parliament by Sir Charles Dilke.
 This proposed full adult suffrage, and the right of women to become MPs.
 The bill was "talked out" in the House of Commons.